-Michael D. Smith has been Vice President of Operations for the Company since its inception.
-He also served previously as Vice President of Asian Operations for NSI.
+Michael D. Smith has been Vice President of North Asia for the Company since December 1997.
+Mr. Smith was Vice President of Operations for the Company from inception until December 1997.
+He also served previously as Vice President of North Asian Operations for NSI.
 In addition, he served as General Counsel of NSI from 1992 to 1996 and as Director of Legal Affairs of NSI from 1989 to 1992.
 He earned B.S. and M.A. degrees from Brigham Young University and a J.D. degree from the University of Utah.